 How Do Payment Gateways and Payment Service Providers Differ?

 Payment Gateways are not to be confused with Payment Service Providers.
 Payment Gateways authenticate and trigger the actual transaction, passing on the transactional information to Payment Service Providers.
-The PSP’s Payment Processors become active then.
-It handles the accounting, i.e. the transfer of money from one account to the other.
+The PSP becomes active thereafter, handling the accounting, i.e. the transfer of money from one account to the other.

-All in all, we can understand Payment Gateways as Payment Service Provider Integrators.
+All in all, we can understand Payment Gateways as a Payment Service Provider Orchestration Layer.
 They typically have a routing logic to choose the best Payment Service Provider for the given payment flow based on criteria like country, merchant category code, verification level and risk level of the consumer, transaction costs and so on.

 Who is Involved in a Marketplace Payment?